I'm a trained barista: here’s the difference between French press and pour-over coffee

 Which should I buy?

 This is something for you to decide.
 It really comes down to flavor; if you prefer bold and rich coffee, go for a French press.
-If you are new to coffee or used to filter coffee, start with a pour-over coffee maker.
+If you are used to the taste of filter coffee or want to start a beautiful new ritual, try a pour-over coffee maker.

 FAQs